buddyspencer/QSS/README.md

 This software is an experiment on embedding vector quantization, with the goal of analyzing its accuracy and performance compared to standard floating-point representations.

+Next steps
+I plan to consider a structure that allows for faster searching using structures like bk-tree.

 # Features
 🔍 High-speed vector search (up to 18× faster)